BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 When I got back to the states, I started working with my wheelchair on a technique I call front-end chair control.
 It explores movements with the front end of the chair off the ground.
 I eventually hooked up with my dance partner, Joanne Petroff, and it all went from there.

 There have been hundreds of highlights.
-The Baltimore Conservatory for Music contacted me in the early 90s to do a project together where I would control the music with the movement of my chair through sensors on my chair and body.
+The Peabody Institute, a conservatory for music in Baltimore, contacted me in the early 90s to do a project together where I would control the music with the movement of my chair through sensors on my chair and body.
 Different notes were connected to different movements, which then created sounds.
 The composer worked with me to design the choreography in order to create the sounds we wanted to hear.

 We did so many unique shows.
-We had a piece that the Atlanta Ballet asked us to set on them.
+Atlanta Ballet asked us to set a piece on them.
 We combined some of the wheelchair dancers in Atlanta with the stand-up dancers in the ballet company.
-We also performed internationally – Russia, Australia, Ireland, Portugal, Canada and Mexico.
+We also performed internationally – Russia, Australia, Ireland, Portugal, Canada, and Mexico.

-There were three different festivals of integrated dance that we were invited to that were just getting started in those years.
-One was in Atlanta at the Paralympic Games; one was at the Boston International Dance Festival; and the third was in Los Angeles at the VSA Art and Soul Festival.
+There were three different festivals of integrated dance we were invited to that were just getting started in those years.
+One was in Atlanta at the Paralympic Games, one was at the Boston International Dance Festival, and the third was in Los Angeles at the VSA Art & Soul Festival.
 What was so exciting about those festivals was seeing other integrated dance companies because, in Seattle, we were pretty much it.

 How would you describe your current dance practice?

 Things have changed in the past five years for me.
 I’ve had a couple of surgeries and my dance time is nothing like what it used to be, but we are still dancing and teaching.
 We do more teaching now, which is rewarding in and of itself.
 What I’m doing to stay fit is an upper body workout and stretches, and of course dancing.
 I used to swim, but not so much anymore.